TSPoulsen/puffinn/notes.md

 - [ ] Begin writing formal problem definition of ANN
 - [x] Create quick testing setup using acutal data (Investigate if ANN-Benchmark can be used through small datasample and only 1 not all datasets) (**TIM**)
 - [ ] Look at previous bsc. projects of what is included and to what level of expertize.
-- [ ] Use Float inside kmeans instead of UnitVectorFormat (can be better optimized and shouldn't be a problem for space usage)
+- [x] Use Float inside kmeans instead of UnitVectorFormat (can be better optimized and shouldn't be a problem for space usage)
-  - [ ] Get SIMD  to work for subspaces
+  - [x] Get SIMD  to work for subspaces
+  - [ ] Use SIMD in mahalanobis distance
+- [ ] Run experiments and gather data